 Selected Programs:

 The expected outcomes are that the participants will enhance their leadership and management skills by an executive education program adapted to the academic ecosystem and demonstrate these new skills in their emerging role as academic leaders in their and across other disciplines.
-The participants learn about the development and implementation of institutional “Why You’ strategies and underlying operational frameworks, improve their 360 leadership skills required for academic management roles, and how to optimise their time management when it comes to have dual responsibilities as an institutional and research group leader.
+The participants learn about the development and implementation of “Why You’ strategies and underlying operational frameworks, improve their 360 leadership skills required for academic management roles, and how to optimise their time management when it comes to have dual responsibilities as an institutional and research group leader.
 The individual learning-by-doing sessions play a crucial role for the program as the emerging leaders are exposed to new challenges.

 The expected outcome of the program is that academics are enabled to develop their industry engagement strategy and approach to identified enterprises with the aim to create impact and commercialise their research outcomes through engagement with external stakeholders and markets.
 The participants learn about the definition and needs of an innovation in the commercial sector and how to evolve their academic outcomes in market ready solutions, the importance and how to develop a unique selling proposition – the Why You – as crucial element for any commercialisation strategies and receive practical tips about how the identify, approach and work with industry partners.

-The evidence based coaching program is focussed on advice for day-to day tasks of academic leaders and the development of strategies to define individual success factors and their academic unit.
+The evidence based performance coaching program is focussed on advice for day-to day tasks of academic leaders and the development of strategies to define individual success factors and their academic unit.
 Coachees develop strategic and operational management as well as 360 leadership skills to achieve and exploit them.